 Characterised by an inflamed, scaly and patchy rash, psoriasis can range from being a minor irritation to very severe, affecting large areas of the skin.
 As well as the physical discomfort, psoriasis can have a significant impact emotionally and socially – but help is at hand.
 Get in touch today to find out how the team at The Dermatology Clinic can help get your psoriasis under control.

 Although usually a chronic condition, even severe psoriasis can be well managed with a combination of lifestyle measures and treatments.
 Often, identifying and managing key triggers plays an important role.
-Find more information below on the condition, and treatments available at The Dermatology Clinic London.
+Find more information below on the condition, and treatments for psoriasis available at The Dermatology Clinic London.

 Psoriasis is a common skin disease affecting approximately 2% of the population.
 In psoriasis, skin cells divide more quickly than normal.
 The excess, skin cells build-up to create flaky, red patches of skin that become inflamed and can make the skin feel itchy.
 Usually, the patches can cover a small area of skin, most often on the elbows, knees, scalp or lower back, but can also be widespread.
 Psoriasis can also cause brittle nails and is sometimes associated with arthritis.